 It is attached to this post, look for the download link near the end

 of this first long post.
-The current version is 1.14.
+The current version is 1.15.
 If you have an older version, please download the newest one.
-Older versions did not have the ability to properly handle larger disks. (larger than 2.2TB)
+Older versions prior to 1.14 did not have the ability to properly handle larger disks. (larger than 2.2TB)

 If you are running unRAID 4.7 onward, in the absence of either a "-a" or "-A" option specified on the command line, preclear_disk.sh will use the alignment preference you specified in the unRAID settings screen as its default.